julius-speech/julius/README.md

 (Moved from julius.osdn.jp since 2015/09, this is official)
+(Forum has been closed.
+Please [make an issues](https://github.com/julius-speech/julius/issues) for questions and discussions about Julius)

 # Julius: Open-Source Large Vocabulary Continuous Speech Recognition Engine